The Selfie Self-Destruct Scenario

 Finding a Professional Headshot Photographer

 So, perhaps you have decided to avoid the Selfie Self-Destruct Scenario.
 You will then need to find a professional headshot photographer.
-This can be difficult, particularly if its headshots Los Angeles other large metro areas.
+This can be difficult, particularly if its headshots in Los Angeles other large metro areas.
 You’ll want to make a short list, and this will likely begin by checking out reviews online and photographer portfolios on their websites.

 When viewing their portfolio, be sure to do so on a desktop monitor or very high-resolution laptop.
 The reasons you do not want to do this on a smartphone have been stated.
 You will also want to have a call with them, so you can evaluate their professionalism.